mskilab-org/Flow/README.md

-Flow is an R package that enables local configuration and execution of analysis modules on annotated sets of entities (eg pairs, individuals, samples).
+Flow is an R package that enables local configuration and execution of analysis modules on annotated sets of entities (e.g. pairs, individuals, samples).
 Jobs can be either deployed locally or to a cluster, then monitored and managed.
 Once jobs complete, their outputs can be attached back to their respective entities as annotations for easy